 Now, this is where things get as hairy as an Oompa-Loompa nibbling hair toffee.
 Can a film be timeless for some but not for others?
 I suspect if I was born a few years later, I’d be more gung ho about a couple of our animated inclusions championed by my younger colleagues.
 By the same token, if they were my age, maybe they would’ve seconded my votes for a Don Bluth feature like An American Tail or The Land Before Time.
 So much depends on a few years difference or what our parents happened to push into the VCR — maybe a movie they once cherished as a child or, just as likely, what they found in a VHS or DVD bargain bin.
 It seems my parents found a ton of Bluth bargains.

 So, where does that leave this possibly quite ephemeral list of the most timeless children’s films?
 Well, we could do far worse than begin with a famous comment from W.H.
 Auden: “There are no good books which are only for children.”
 This applies to film as well, I believe, and acts as the guiding force behind our choices.
 The following are films that children take with them into adulthood and return to when they need an escape from it.
-These are films that today’s iChild should still be able to unplug for and watch with an older sibling, a parent, or a grandparent, each experiencing some sense of wonder, wish fulfillment, resonance, or comfort.
+These are films that today’s iChild should still be able to unplug for and watch with an older sibling, a parent, or a grandparent, each experiencing some sense of wonder.

-If a children’s film can tick any of those boxes in a powerful way, it’s worth hanging on to, timeless or no.
+If a children’s film can tick that box in a powerful way, it’s worth hanging on to, timeless or no.